 Lori Henriksen is a debut indie author who embarked on a writing healing journey that gradually transformed into a novel inspired by her mother’s life about a young woman who struggles to define herself in a world where she does not seem to fit.
-Envisioning how her mother’s life might have been if she was able to live her authentic truth, Lori realized how much and how little has changed for the LGBTQ community.
+After delving into LGBTQ history, Lori realized how much and how little has changed for the LGBTQ community.
 It is her hope that this story about the healing power of love will positively influence anyone who reads it.

 JUST RELEASED JUNE 13, 2017